acstll/poptart/README.md

 - `trigger`: Boolean.
 Fire the callbacks bound to the path.
 - `replace`: Boolean.
 Call `replaceState` instead of `pushState` on `history`.
 - `title`: String.
-Browser's document title, currently ignored by must browsers, see [MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_pushState%28%29.C2.A0method).
+Browser's document title, currently ignored by most browsers, see [MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_pushState%28%29.C2.A0method).

 This will update the browser's URL with the new path by calling `window.history.pushState` with the state object you pass in.
 If you want to fire the callbacks bound to the route add `{ trigger: true }` to the `options` object.